Policy on Discontinuation of Residential Water Service for Non-payment

 a.
 The residential customer submits certification of a primary care provider,* as defined by the Water Shutoff Protection Act, that discontinuation of residential service will be life threatening to, or pose a serious threat to the health and safety of, a resident of the premises where residential service is provided;

-*Proof must be by certification from any internist, general practitioner, obstetrician-gynecologist, pediatrician, family practice physician, nonphysician medical practitioner, or any primary care clinic, rural health clinic, community clinic or hospital outpatient 2
+*Proof must be by certification from any internist, general practitioner, obstetrician-gynecologist, pediatrician, family physician and surgeon, nonphysician medical practitioner, or primary care clinic, rural health clinic, community clinic or hospital outpatient clinic.
+A “nonphysician medical practitioner” means a physician assistant or certified nurse-midwife performing services under physician and surgeon supervision, or a nurse practitioner performing services in collaboration with a physician and surgeon.
+(See Section 14088(b)(1)(A) and (c) of the California Welfare and Institutions Code.)

 b.
 The residential customer demonstrates that he or she is financially unable to pay for residential service within the Utility’s normal billing cycle.
 The customer shall be deemed financially unable to pay for residential service within the Utility’s normal billing cycle if any member of the customer’s household is a current recipient of CalWORKs, CalFresh, general assistance, Medi-Cal, Supplemental Security Income/State Supplementary Payment Program, or California Special Supplemental Nutrition Program for Women, Infants, and Children, or the customer declares that the household’s annual income is less than 200 percent of the federal poverty level; and